(I may earn a small commission from the products mentioned in this post.)

 I wanted to have the TKR has soon as possible so I’d have plenty of time to recover before going on the cruise.
 Unfortunately, we had made other family commitments so that the earliest I could have it was the end of May.

 That would only give me 10 weeks of rehabilitation and I wasn’t sure if that was enough time.
-I didn’t want to continue to put off the surgery and I also thought about waiting until after the cruise to have surgery.
+I didn’t want to continue to put off the surgery and I also thought about waiting until after the cruise to have the surgery.

 My surgeon assured me that without complications I would be recovered and ready to go.
 I had the surgery May 23rd and flew to Seattle on July 31st (you can also read my article about flying after knee replacement).
 I spent a few days seeing the sights in Seattle before we embarked on our cruise.